megumiteam/wp-post-branches/readme.txt

 === WP Post Branches ===
-Contributors: horike
+Contributors: horike, jim912
 Tags:  post, post type, branch
 Requires at least: 3.7.1
 Tested up to: 3.7.1
-Stable tag: 2.3
+Stable tag: 2.3.2

 WP Post Branches will create a private branch of an post in public.
 When you publish a branch, overwrite the original post.